N

 Washington Regional Medical Center (Fayetteville)

 The region's other major health system, Washington Regional, is a significant employer in the Fayetteville area, with roles across clinical care, administration, and support services.
+Browse positions on Washington Regional's careers page.

 Higher Education